CDCgov/prime-reportstream/prime-router/docs/design/proposals/0024-original-message-passthrough.md

   original passthrough files?
     * If we utilize existing receivers, does the sender flag indicating original passthrough override receiver quality filters?
+    * How do we handle sending to a receiver configured for `MERGE` batching?
+Would the file be sent immediately or on the batching schedule?
     * Alternatively, should a new `Report.Format` (e.g. `HL7_ORIGINAL`) be added to flag original passthrough items?